CuyZ/NotiZ/Documentation/06-Administrator/02-CustomEvent/01-Configuration.rst

 ----

-This FlexForm must be saved into a file and configured in TypoScript:
+This FlexForm must be saved into a file and configured in the definition at the path ``notiz.eventGroups.contactEvents.events.messageSent.configuration.flexForm``.

+For example in TypoScript:

 .. code-block:: typoscript
     :caption: ``my_extension/Configuration/TypoScript/NotiZ.typoscript``